Explore Kniterate

 • rack setting: 0.5

-• miss=slip stitch, the explicit miss can be helpful to force the carriage to move to a certain position
+• miss=slip stitch, yarn skips the needle all together the explicit miss can be helpful to force the carriage to move to a certain position

 • 2 rows to transfer